Project type: Efficient cook stoves

 Annual CO₂ reduction: 50,000 t CO2 (per component project activity)

-This carbon offset project involves the installation and maintenance of domestic and non-domestic improved cooking stoves in Bangladesh.
+This climate protection project involves the installation and maintenance of domestic and non-domestic improved cooking stoves in Bangladesh.
 The stoves have a cleaner burning process and thus decrease indoor air pollution and associated acute respiratory infections in women and children.
 Moreover, savings in burning unsustainably harvested fuel wood cut down CO₂ emissions and saves forests thus protecting biodiversity.

 98 to 99 per cent of Bangladesh rural population burns biomass fuels by using traditional cookstoves, so called “three-stone” cook stoves, for cooking and heating.
 The inherent inefficiency of such stoves, combined with the high moisture content of biomass cooking fuels, results in incomplete combustion which leads to indoor air pollution causing substantial environmental and health harm.

 The replacement of traditional stoves by efficient stoves improves heat transfer, hence reducing the total amount of wood required for cooking and reducing the amount of CO2.
 The efficient cook stoves are constructed from brick and/or concrete and have provisions like grates and chimney with cap.
 The improvement in thermal efficiency is achieved by properly designing the dimensions of the combustion chamber and ensuring effective air flow during cooking.
 They are designed to draw off smoke and toxins, thus creating cleaner indoor air.